This article on hotels with rooftop pools in Singapore was first published in December 2018 and updated with new openings in June 2020.

-On the lobby level of the hip Hyatt franchise, Andaz, lies a beautiful infinity pool that overlooks the Singapore skyline.
-This include the sweeping views of the Marina and the Singapore Flyer.
-So while it is not right on the top, it is on the 25th floor, so you get marvelous views of the ocean and harbour.
+On the lobby level of the hip Hyatt family brand Andaz, lies a beautiful infinity pool in Singapore that overlooks the skyline.
+This includes sweeping views of the Marina, the Singapore Flyer and most of the CBD from the 25th floor.

-The pool is uncovered and outdoors, but there is foliage and a few umbrellas if you want to escape the blistering sun.
+This rooftop pool in Singapore is uncovered and outdoors, but there are sun beds and umbrellas to relax or work on your tan.
 As the hotel is fairly new, you can expect sleek, modern finishes throughout the pool area and the entire hotel.
 There is a hot tub on the same floor, a Scandinavian-style sauna one level up and a well equipped gym on the 38th level.

-And here’s a top tip, Andaz is one of the best places to watch the National Day fireworks while sipping one of their signature cocktails on the 39th floor at the bar called Mr. Stork.
-Other eating options include Pandan bakery, Asian-influenced Alley on 25 and seafood/prime meat at 665°F.
+And here’s a top tip, Andaz is one of the best places to watch the National Day fireworks while sipping one of their signature cocktails on the 39th floor.
+Mr. Stork bar is where you can retire to the privacy of your teepee or sit by the edge with the city below – a secret Instagram spot in Singapore.
+Other eating options include Pandan bakery, Asian-influenced Alley on 25 and its fantastic and generous weekend lazy brunch and premium steakhouse 665°F.

 Village Hotel Changi

-The closest hotel to the airport that comes with a rooftop swimming pool, Village Hotel Changi provides something rare and unique.
+The closest rooftop pool Singapore hotel to the airport, Village Hotel Changi provides something rare and unique.
 Nowhere else will you be able to take in views of Pulau Ubin while relaxing in the water in the open air.

 Overlooking a canopy of green, the sleek pool area could be taken straight from a Balinese villa.
 It is a magical sight, where the skyscrapers of the Downtown Core seem to be a distant memory.
 There is also another pool on the ground floor more suited for families, so your experience will be a relaxed one and is perfect for couples.